ShazwanX9/Parallel_Processing/readMe.md

 The repository is structured as follows:

 - `src/`: This directory contains the source code files.
-- `docs/`: This directory contains the documentation and related resources.
+- `resources/`: This directory contains the related resources.
-- `examples/`: This directory contains example programs showcasing parallel processing techniques.
+- `instructions/`: This directory contains serial programs, instructions and example programs showcasing parallel processing techniques.
-- `tests/`: This directory contains test cases and test data.
 - `README.md`: This file provides an overview of the repository and instructions on how to use the code.

 ## Getting Started